The Bachelor of Science in Computer Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 The mission of the department of Electrical and Computer Engineering is to fulfill the needs of the region and state by providing an undergraduate technical education in electrical engineering and computer engineering to a diverse group of students.
 Additionally, the department strives to continually update its program of study in order to qualify its graduates for positions in industry located in the region and beyond while providing sufficient breadth and depth in its program to assure its graduates a successful practice in the profession.
 At the same time, students are grounded in the rigorous scientific and theoretical foundations of the discipline, in order to enable graduates to enter and be successful in advanced level educational program of their choosing, but also to be able to build upon this strong foundation and extend it to new depth.

 The Electrical Engineering and Computer Engineering Programs, through the academic structure of California State University - Fresno, award degrees to students who within three to five years of graduation, through work experience and/or graduate education in the engineering field will be expected to

-- have grown technically and be productive in their respective workplaces
+- have grown technically to a level sufficient to be productive in their respective workplaces

 - be capable of addressing technical problems of increasing complexity